Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 “Madam Chair, members of the committee,” he begins, voice measured but unmistakably sharp, “my client, Mr. Michael Stewart, has not profited from his athletic status.
 He has profited from his own mind and from lawful employment abroad.
 That distinction, I trust, is still legal in this country.”

-A ripple travels through the room—some of the younger staffers shift in their chairs, unprepared for Rourke’s opening salvo.
+A ripple travels through the room.
+Some of the younger staffers shift in their chairs, clearly unprepared for Rourke’s opening salvo.
 He lets the silence stretch before opening a folder of contracts, press clippings, and certified tax letters from Calvin Klein’s finance team.
+I recognize some of those documents—the ones Keane’s office spent weeks compiling, every receipt and disclosure catalogued like evidence in a murder trial.

-Marston frowns.
+Marston frowns, her pen hovering.
 “The committee notes that the NCAA was not informed directly.”

 He glances at the panel, then drives the point home.
 “Here’s the crux: your own bylaws contain precedent for compensated artistic activity under academic supervision—music, theater, and art students are permitted to perform for pay if their work predates athletic enrollment or is demonstrably separate from team representation.
 Mr. Stewart’s modeling fits both categories.
 If you decline to extend that same logic to him, you invite a discrimination challenge based on the field of study.
 Either create the exception or explain why the NCAA’s definition of art stops at the runway.”